a-meriem/MyPortfolio/README.md

 ---

 ## 👋 About Me
-I am Meriem Amara, an Embedded Systems Engineering student passionate about Robotics.
-I am always eager to learn and stay updated with the latest trends in these fields, aiming to solve real-world problems through embedded systems.
+Hi, I'm Meriem Amara, an Embedded Systems Engineer with a keen interest in Robotics.
+I have hands-on experience with C, Python, and STM32 microcontrollers, and I'm skilled in developing and optimizing embedded systems.
+My work spans from creating communication drivers for mobile robots to developing sophisticated navigation algorithms.
+I thrive on tackling complex problems and enjoy working on innovative projects that push the boundaries of technology.

 ## 🎓 Education